Vanished: Mary Carver & Daughter, Found: GWC

 It is unknown whether Jim Carver or GWC attempted to locate their mother and sister.
 When they became adults and financially able to do so.
 Or if their missing sister ever attempted to contact either of them.
 It is somewhat baffling that she remained unnamed by GWC as well as by historians.

-If Giles was her father, she may have resembled GWC.
-Perhaps she noticed their uncanny resemblance to each other.
-And in turn, she queried her surrogate family about her background (if indeed Mary was dead).
-Given that George Washington Carver was covered in the newspapers from time to time.
-It is plausible.
+If Giles was the woman's father, she may have resembled GWC.
+Perhaps she noticed their uncanny resemblance to each other in a newspaper article.
+As GWC was frequently interviewed.
+And in turn queried her surrogate family about her blood relatives.

-Consequently, if his missing sister contacted him after 1922, he may have denied her claim.
+Consequently, if GWC's missing sister contacted him after 1922, he may have denied her claim of being related to him.
 Since he indicated his only sister expired at the time of his rescue during the kidnapping.
-Or could she have been paid off to leave him alone?
+Or could his sister have been paid off to leave him alone?

-After the American Civil War ended, the newly freed former slaves placed hundreds of advertisements in African American newspapers seeking information on the whereabouts of lost relatives and friends.
+After the American Civil War ended the former slaves placed hundreds of advertisements in African American newspapers seeking information on the whereabouts of lost relatives and friends.
 These types of advertisements appeared in black newspapers well into the early 1900s.

 Perhaps GWC and Jim Carver lost hope of ever reuniting with their mother and sister.
 And like so many other former slaves, they forged ahead with their lives, leaving the past behind.